jewdev/NotABot/README.md

 + Improved the `8ball` command.
 + Made the code more cleaner!
 + Changed the text when the bot comes online!
++ Changed the bot's status...
+AGAIN
++ Changed the message when the bot joins a server!
++ Fixed logs.
++ Changed the reply messages.
++ Improved the `botping` command.
++ The bot deletes message when someone tries to use command that he can't.
 ### Removed:
 - The spammy messages that was in the `help` command
 - Permanently removed `bugreport` because you can report bugs [here](https://github.com/BlueMalgeran/NotABot/issues)